The Kellogg MCR Committee (2017-2018)

 Hey folks, I’m Alex the Treasurer – it’s my job to manage the MCR’s finances and the Ball budget.
 We’re always trying to find money to support people with ideas for improving student life here, so if you have an idea for an event/society/purchase then make sure to get in touch with me or Claire!

-I’m studying for an DPhil in Development Economics and spend much of the rest of my time on a hockey pitch, a football pitch or with the Artificial Intelligence and Blockchain societies.
+I’m studying for a DPhil in Economics, and spend much of the rest of my time playing hockey, football, kayaking, mountain-climbing, listening to audiobooks on the future of humanity and monologuing about political philosophy.
 If you ask me for an interesting fact about myself, I’d probably say that I (was once) the Junior World Bog Snorkelling Triathlon Champion (seriously – google it, bog snorkelling actually exists and is hilarious).

 Anne Nierobisch – Welfare and Equality Officer

 I am Anne, this year’s Health and Welfare Officer.
 My job is it to help you if you experience any problems during your time at Kellogg.